Getting started with TheIDE

 |

-Look carefully at the settings here, you can create different build methods
+Look carefully at the settings here.
+You can create different build methods for different compilers.

-Each method will store it's settings in a .bm file, the .bm (build method) files are stored in ~/.theide on posix systems and in the exe-path of TheIDE on windows.
+Each method will store it's settings in a .bm file.
+The .bm (bm stands for build method) files are stored in ~/.theide on Posix systems and in the executable path of TheIDE on MS Windows.

 The boxes at the top of the windows called "Debug mode default" and "Release mode default" do NOT contain the options actually used for the current build. (they are not in effect when your press F5).
-These are the default values used for new projects, the options for the current build can be set by clicking on the current build method in the mainscreen (top of the screen ie. "GCC Debug").
+These are the default values used for new projects, the options for the current build can be set by clicking on the current build method in the main screen (top of the screen e.g. "GCC Debug").

-Notice that it has two "pull-down" arrows, the left one selects the build method, the right one sets the current build-mode (debug of release).
+Notice that it has two "pull-down" arrows.
+The left one selects the build method.
+The right one sets the current build mode, which occurs in two variants "Debug" and "Release".

 Link mode

-Shared libs - shared libraries are preferred but the program's packages will be linked static.
+Shared libs - shared external libraries are preferred, but the program's packages will be linked statically.
+This is default and recommended option for POSIX environments.

-All shared, both the external libraries and the program's packages will be compiled and linked shared.
+All shared - both the external libraries and the applications packages will be compiled and linked dynamically.

 Target override

-You can specify a target-location for the resulting binary here, by default it will be writing to (for example:)
+You can specify a target-location for the resulting binary here.
+By default it will be writing to following path:

 |